 Step 1.
 Start with the freshest berries.

-The second you pick a blueberry the clock starts ticking and the vitamins and nutrients begin to diminish.
+If you want to ensure you are getting the absolute freshest berries, plan to freeze them the day you pick.
+This means the second you pick a blueberry the clock starts ticking and the vitamins and nutrients begin to diminish.
 In order to be sure you are freezing the very best, you will want to prep and freeze your berries as close to picking time as you can.

 Step 2.
 Wash and clean your blueberries.